Tetracene

 Tetracene, also called naphthacene, is a polycyclic aromatic hydrocarbon.
 It has the appearance of a pale orange powder.
 Tetracene is the four-ringed member of the series of acenes.

 Tetracene is a molecular organic semiconductor, used in organic field-effect transistors (OFETs) and organic light-emitting diodes (OLEDs).
-In May 2007, researchers from two Japanese universities, Tohoku University in Sendai and Osaka University, reported an ambipolar light-emitting transistor made of a single tetracene crystal.
-Ambipolar means that the electric charge is transported by both positively charged holes and negatively charged electrons.
-Tetracene can be also used as a gain medium in dye lasers as a sensitiser in chemoluminescence.
+Tetracene can be used as a gain medium in dye lasers as a sensitiser in chemoluminescence.
+Napthacene is the main component of the tetracycline class of antibiotics.